smartanthill/smartanthill2_0/docs/design-documents/protocols/saoip.rst

 SAoIP uses SCRAMBLING procedure as described in :ref:`sascrambling` document.

-SCRAMBLING requires that both parties share the same symmetric key (which normally consists out of two Speck-96 keys, as described in :ref:`sascrambling` document). **This symmetric key MUST be completely independent and separate from any other keys, in particular, from SASP keys**.
+SCRAMBLING requires that both parties share the same symmetric key (for details, see :ref:`sascrambling` document). **This symmetric key MUST be completely independent and separate from any other keys, in particular, from SASP keys**.

-To comply with requirements of SCRAMBLING procedure (as described in :ref:`sascrambling` document), SAoIP needs to calculate offset of the *unique-block* within SAoIP packet; for SAoIP, it always equals to *unique-block-offset* returned by SASP, and adjusted by position of SASP packet within SAoIP packet.
+SAoIP SCRAMBLING uses Default SCRAMBLING-Header formatting schema as described in :ref:`sascrambling` document.

 SCRAMBLING being optional
 ^^^^^^^^^^^^^^^^^^^^^^^^^